fabricix/MPM-Geomechanics/README.md

 git clone https://github.com/google/googletest.git
 ```
 ### How to Compile the Tests
-Then, it is necessary to **compile** the tests with the `CMakeLists.txt` located in the directory `/build/testing`.
 Your directory must have the following structure:

 ```
 mpm-geomechanics/